TymekTM/Asystent/docs/developer/README.md

 ### Web Interface

 The web UI in `web_ui/app.py` provides:
-- User interface for interacting with the assistant
+- User interface for interacting with Gaja
 - Configuration management
 - System monitoring and control
 - API endpoints for external integration